Women-In-Technology-ACC/GrabAByte/03 - Collaboration Basics I/3-CollaborationBasicsI.md

 Think of branches like "drafts" of your project, or "development environments" where your main branch is your "production environment".
 Making edits to your branch does not effect other branches, until you merge them (which we will talk about later).

+Most of the time you would want to make a branch for each new "feature" you are working on until you are done testing it and make it a part of the main production branch or each "issue" you are working on until it is fixed and you make it part of the main branch.
+Larger projects would use a combination of these two methods.

 ### main vs master
 Before October 2020, the default branch was named "master" but in late 2020, GitHub wanted to start using more inclusive language so they changed the default name from master to main.